Vegan Chocolate Chip Cookie Skillet (Gluten-Free)

 Instructions

-- Preheat the oven: Set the oven to 350°F and grease a 6.5" cast iron skillet.
+- Preheat the oven: Preheat your oven to 350°F. Grease a 6.5" cast iron skillet.

 - Prepare the flax egg: Stir together the ground flaxseed and non-dairy milk.
 Let it sit for 5 minutes to gel and thicken.